 From 2011-2016, median rent surrounding Second Avenue appreciated by 27%—almost double that of Third Avenue (14%), and significantly more than First Avenue (19%).

 According to research by StreetEasy, this acceleration in rent appreciation is closing the price gap between all three avenues.

 Third Avenue is still the most expensive, with a median rent of $2,873 as of 2017, but First Avenue ($2,554) and Second Avenue ($2,520) are not far behind.

 Rent appreciation for renters surrounding the new 72nd Street station and the 96th Street station could be subjected to an increase of $462 per month, based on a commute time decrease of 14 minutes to Midtown Manhattan.

 Those near the 86th Street station may have had a median rent increase of $330 per month, corresponding with a 10-minute decrease in commute time.

 In terms of commercial sales, we reviewed Reonomy data to see if the building sales correspond with the rent rise, and found that there has been a distinct increase in property values within the 3 avenue radius.

-Looking to find properties in the next up and coming area?
-Utilize Reonomy to identify markets of interest and prospect for your next high return investment.
+Looking to find properties in the next up-and-coming area?
+Utilize the Reonomy Platform to identify markets of interest and prospect for your next high return investment.